 You don’t have to stop with the basics.
 Imagine you know what your readers would love to do on the internet.
 How easy will it be for you to personalize ads and content?

-Easy as Pie, right!
-You can unleash your readers’ affinities, interesting market segments, etc. in GA.
-Now, it’s time for you to make a decision.
-If your readers are more engaged in technology, you know what to do next.
+Easy as pie, right?
+In Google Analytics, you can unleash your readers’ affinities, interesting market segments, etc. Now, it’s time for you to make a decision.
+You know what to do next if your readers are more engaged in technology.

 Industry and Designation